HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Heat_Press.md

  - Ensure you place a cork mat on the metal railing of the stage where the heatpress can be swung onto to prevent heat transfer across the railing and risk burning someone

- - Use butcher paper to line the bottom of the heatpress and place over your sublimation paper prior to pressing to prevent the ink transfering to the heatpress itself (its recommend you place butcher paper in between any layers eg inside a t-shirt if your pressing a t-shirt to prevent the transfer)
+ - Use butcher paper to line the bottom of the heatpress and place over your sublimation paper prior to pressing to prevent the ink transferring to the heatpress itself (its recommend you place butcher paper in between any layers eg inside a t-shirt if your pressing a t-shirt to prevent the transfer)

  - [Instruction Manual for the Heatpress](https://github.com/HACManchester/documentation/blob/master/docs/instruction_manuals/yf10-1215_multifunction_heat_press_machine.pdf)